msantos/inert/README.md

         When requesting a monitoring mode of read_write, the calling process may receive two messages (one for read, one for write).

+        Further events are not monitored after the message is sent.
+To re-enable monitoring, fdset/2,3 must be called again.

         Successive calls to fdset/2,3 reset the mode:

             fdset(Ref, FD, [{mode, read_write}]),
             fdset(Ref, FD, [{mode, write}]).
             % monitoring the fd for write events only

     fdclr(Ref, FD) -> ok | {error, posix()}
     fdclr(Ref, FD, Options) -> ok | {error, posix()}